Many of my patients express a strong interest in not only building muscle mass but also in finding effective ways to lose fat.

 Are There Any Side Effects?

-More severe side effects reported using Yohimbe include chest pain, kidney failure, heart attack, and seizures .
+According to Webmed, more severe complications including chest pain, kidney failure, heart attacks, and seizures have been reported .

-Yohimbe can interact negatively with foods that contain tyramine, like aged cheeses, cured meats, liver, beer, and red wine. .
+Additionally, it's important to note that Yohimbe can have adverse interactions with tyramine-rich foods, including aged cheeses, cured meats, liver, beer, and red wine.

 Why Is Yohimbe Banned?